Chris Kamara QUITS Sky Sports at end of season after health scare ending 24-year stint - NewsBreak

 CHRIS KAMARA will leave Sky Sports at the end of the season.

-The reporter has been a favourite on Sky Sports' Soccer Saturday for years, cheerfully reporting on games from across the country.
+The reporter has been a favourite on Soccer Saturday for years, cheerfully reporting on games from across the country.

 Kamara said in a statement: "My long career at Sky Sports has never felt like work.
 I've spent 24 terrific years at Sky, and leave with the best of memories.